h2oai/h2o4gpu/src/interface_py/README.md

 Requirements
 ------------
-The POGS c++/CUDA library has the following dependencies:
+The H2OAIGLM c++/CUDA library has the following dependencies:

 	g++ >= 4.8 (C_++11 compatibility, Linux)
 	clang >= 3.3 (C_++11 compatibility, OSX)
 	CUDA >= 6.0 (for GPU solver)

-The Python package pogs has the following additional dependencies:
+The Python package h2oaiglm has the following additional dependencies:

 	python >= 2.7
 	numpy >= 1.8